addiscent/vagrant-ruby-rails/README.md

 ##### Construct And Test A Minimal App Which Confirms Working _Rails_ Scaffolding

+Ensure you are still in the "vagrant ssh" session in your terminal program.
 Enter the following commands.
-These commands build and execute a "basic" _Rails_ app named "myapp" :
+These commands build and serve an example _Rails_ app named "myapp" :

-    - $ cd /workspace; mkdir myapp; cd myapp      # note semicolons
+    - $ cd /vagrant/workspace; mkdir myapp; cd myapp      # note semicolons

+        Result :
-        Result : A command prompt in the terminal.  "myapp" is the cwd
+          A command prompt in the terminal.  "myapp" is the cwd.

     - $ rvm use ruby-2.2.1@rails4.2.1